As experts in pediatric and adult brain care, concussions are of enormous concern to us.

 The seriousness of a concussion dictates what kind of treatment you should seek.
 Most people with concussions recover fully with appropriate treatment.
 Make sure there is qualified personnel at sporting events who knows how to evaluate participants for concussions.
 These experts have a variety of tools to determine the presence of concussions on the spot.
 Since a concussion can be serious, safeguarding yourself is important.

-Once a serious injury has been ruled out, the two main components of concussion management include:
+Once a serious injury has been ruled out, the two main components of concussion management include the following.

 There is some controversy on the topic of rest and return to activity.
 Some experts question whether long periods of total rest and inactivity promote concussion recovery.
 They go as far as to say that some type of activity can be resumed after a day or two of post-concussion rest.
 Others point to the need for clarity on what constitutes “rest.”